New baby chicks were shipped via U.S. Mail on April 29, 2019. The following are the breed varieties we received ;

 Following several many years of searching, we finally have a trove of Fig Tree varieties.
 Our propagation has gone well and we have assured a good supply for the future.We can now offer 12 distinct varieties of deliciousness.
 See the Fig Tree page for varieties and descriptions.

 Eric has settled in nicely at his teaching career, he's now an Associate Professor, and likes his students and colleagues quite a bit.
 Eric's book was published by Cambridge University Press 2 years ago. " English Alliterative Verse, Poetic Tradition and Literary History ".
 We have a copy he gave us, and someday hope to somehow understand some of it.
-He's working on his second book, again we can only vaguely determine what it is about.
+His second book is due to be published this summer, we think.
+Again we can only vaguely determine what it is about.

-Sofia is mid way through her second year of Medical Residency.
+Sofia is mid way through her third and final year of Medical Residency.
 Somehow she survives and thrives on the extremely long hours and difficult responsibilities.
 One patient asked if she worked only 3 days a week, Sofia laughed and replied that she had 13 days to go before her next day off.

-.For this season we are adding almost 3dozenplant varieties that are new or will reappear on our list.
+.For this season we are adding almost 2dozenplant varieties that are new or will reappear on our list.
 Some of the highlights are:

 AnemoneWildSwan- We had some last year to try them, a delicate nodding white flower with a lilac purple reverse, and unlike fall blooming Anemone, began blooming in early summer.

 New Hardy Succulents- SempervivumPeggy- red/purple evergreen foliage, a great Hens & Chicks.

 Very new and stunning, SedumAtlantis is one we can't wait to grow this season.